 Amidst blindingly green foliage and stunning rock formations is Alabama's Natural Bridge, a sprawling sandstone and iron ore bridge formed over 200 million years ago.

-Set in Natural Bridge National Park, the overpass spans a small cave area with a curved rock formation 150 feet long and 60 feet high.
+Just outside William Bankhead National Forest, the overpass spans a small cave area with a curved rock formation 150 feet long and 60 feet high.
 Although the area was recognized as a national park in 1954, Native Americans had been dwelling in the area and underneath the natural bridge for hundreds of years.

 Just a short walk from the bridge is a mysterious carving of an Indian head, similar to that on the buffalo nickel.
 Despite some guesses that the carving depicts a chief from the area, almost nothing is known about who created the relief, when, or for what purpose.